 Adopting a cat is a fantastic way to give a homeless cat a chance at a better life in a loving and happy home.
 However, finding purebred cats in a shelter, especially the more uncommon breeds like the RagaMuffin, is rare.

 If you’re lucky enough to find a RagaMuffin, the adoption fee goes towards supporting the group or shelter and includes veterinary care and vaccinations, and the cat or kitten (if old enough) will be spayed or neutered.

 A RagaMuffin costs between $1,500 and $3,500; however, many breeders require a deposit that can range from $300 to $600, in some cases, just to be placed on the waitlist.
 The deposit usually goes toward the total purchase price.
 Most breeders will only allow RagaMuffin kittens to go home with you when they are 14 to 16 weeks of age.

 They typically have had their vaccinations and will be spayed or neutered.
 Double and triple-check that the breeder is legitimate and a responsible and reputable RagaMuffin breeder.

 Also, remember that you’ll have to pay shipping and handling charges if you need to have your RagaMuffin delivered to your location, which can add an extra $200 to $3,000 depending on where the breeder is located.

 Initial Setup and Supplies

-These initial costs depend entirely on whether or not you already own some of these items or if you’ve inherited them from someone.
-And of course, there will be a lot of variation in the price depending on how little or how much you want to spend.
+These initial costs depend entirely on whether or not you already own some of these items or inherited them from someone.
+Of course, there will be a lot of variation in the price depending on how little or how much you want to spend.

-It’s likely your RagaMuffin will already have been spayed or neutered, but we’re including the cost here.
+Your RagaMuffin will likely already have been spayed or neutered, but we’re including the cost here.
 Vets will charge more than going to a low-cost clinic through an animal shelter.